FredericRuaudel/VaporTips/tips/basic_authentication.md

 let protectedRoutes = router.grouped(
   basicAuthMiddleware,
   guardAuthMiddleware)
-// you can now use protectedRoutes to manage protected routes with basic Auth protectedRoutes.post("login", use: loginHandler)
+// you can now use protectedRoutes to manage your routes that require authentication with basic Auth protectedRoutes.post("login", use: loginHandler)
 ```